 Financial assets at amortised cost are subsequently measured using the effective interest method and are subject to impairment.
-Gains and losses are recognised in the statement of profit or loss when the asset is derecognised, modified or impaired.
+Gains and losses are recognised in profit or loss when the asset is derecognised, modified or impaired.

 Financial assets designated at fair value through other comprehensive income (equity investments)